djpantalone/Basic-Document-Scanner-and-Organizer/README.md

 # Document Scanner and Organizer Prototype

-Upload an image of a document, and the app will enhance its readability.
-Text is extracted using OCR to categorize the document.
+Upload an image of a document, and then text is extracted using OCR to categorize the document.

 ## Installation